Mosquito control: The INZECTO solution

 Insect growth regulators, which interfere with larval development, are useful in destroying mosquitoes at the larval or pupal stage.
 However, this type of mosquito control also has several drawbacks: when applied to water, it must be applied at the correct larval stage to be effective; it is relatively slow; and it only lasts as long as there is water in the container.

-To address some of the current problems with mosquito control – and specifically control of A. aegypti – Dr Philip Koehler and Dr Roberto Pereira of the University of Florida teamed up with Enrico Levi of INZECTO.
-As a result of this collaboration, INZECTO have developed two innovative mosquito-control products: an ovitrap to capture and kill female mosquitoes, to prevent egg-laying and subsequent development of larvae; and mosquitocidal chips, which can be added to any container of standing water.
+To address some of the current problems with mosquito control – and specifically control of A. aegypti – Dr. Philip Koehler and Dr. Roberto Pereira of the University of Florida teamed up with Enrico Levi of INZECTO.
+As a result of this collaboration, INZECTO has developed two innovative mosquito-control products: an ovitrap to capture and kill female mosquitoes, to prevent egg-laying and subsequent development of larvae; and mosquitocidal chips, which can be added to any container of standing water.

 INZECTO mosquito traps Lethal ovitraps exploit the mosquitoes’ need to lay eggs in water-holding containers.
 The trap developed by INZECTO is a durable, dual-action ovitrap.
 It contains two forms of insecticide: a larvicide (pyriproxyfen) to prevent the development of larvae, and an adulticide (permethrin) to kill female mosquitoes as they land to lay eggs.
 These insecticides are embedded in the inner surface of the trap, within a polymer formulation that protects the chemicals from degradation and allows their slow release over time.
 The larvicide is activated by contact with water.
 This design neatly overcomes some of the problems of other water-based control methods, as the insecticide remains present in the trap even if the water dries up.

 The chips, which are effective for three months, are intended to be added to water containers at the beginning of the mosquito breeding season.
 The chips are durable, remaining active even when containers are filled and re-filled more than 1,000 times.
-This method of mosquito control is environmentally-friendly: according to the World Health Organization, pyriproxyfen is safe for use around pets, birds and other wildlife.
-According to WHO standards, potable water that has been treated with the chips remains safe to drink.
+This method of mosquito control is environmentally friendly: according to the World Health Organization, pyriproxyfen is safe for use around pets, birds, and other wildlife.
+According to WHO standards, potable water that has been treated with chips remains safe to drink.

 "The chips are durable, remaining active even when containers are filled and re-filled more than 1,000 times."